harrystech/dynosaur/README.md

 ### Statistics

-If `stats` is enabled, then a file `./stats.txt` is written every *interval* seconds.
-The format is CSV with these columns:

- - time (human readable)
- - time (unix)
+Dynosaur can optionally use [Librato](http://librato.com) to collect some statistics on its operation.
+You can start with a free account, and enter the email address and API key in the config.
+The following stats are sent every *interval* seconds.

  - combined estimate of dynos required
- - actual dynos requested (includes blackout time)
+ - actual dynos requested (includes blackout time and min/max dyno settings)

- - dynos before
- - dynos after
+For each plugin we send

+ - value (e.g. 'active users')
+ - plugin dyno estimate

 ## Plugin Configuration

 ### Google Analytics Configuration

-- `api_private_key` : Filename of the p12 private key from the developer console
-- `api_key_passphrase` : passphrase to decrypt the private key (optional, only required for encrypted keys)
-- `api_key_pem` : (optional) The non-encrypted PEM representation of the private key (see below)
+- `key` : The non-encrypted PEM representation of the private key (see below)
 - `analytics_view_id` : The ID of the analytics view you want to monitor.
 - `client_email` : The client email from the developer console.
 - `users_per_dyno` : How many users can one dyno handle?

-NOTE: the analytics live API is in closed beta as of 2013-10-16.
+**NOTE: the analytics live API is in closed beta as of 2014-01-03.**

 To retrieve the API credentials, log in to the [Cloud Console](https://cloud.google.com/console#/project) and perform the following steps: